mslycn/my-home-assistant-haos-project/README.md

 - [awesome-mqtt](https://github.com/hobbyquaker/awesome-mqtt#readme) - Curated list of MQTT related stuff.
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - Curated list of awesome self hosted software.

-## Matter Server in Home Assistant os
+## Matter Server in Home Assistant OS

 This awesome list is an active open-source project and is always open to people who want to contribute to it.
 We have set up a separate document